Made Possible: The Business of Junior Achievement

-Explore 100 years of Junior Achievement.
+Explore 100 years of Junior Achievement in this new documentary.
+View a preview below!

 Shot in a diverse array of American cities — including Atlanta, Dallas, San Diego, Washington, D.C., and more — the new documentary Made Possible: The Business of Junior Achievement tells the story of 100 years of Junior Achievement (JA), which will mark its centennial in 2019.